Affiliations

 - The Diaspora African Women’s Network (DAWN) offers some amazing mentoring for young African professionals in DC, and they organize some really cool events with a personal touch.

-- Maasai Good Salvage Outreach Organization and their partner organization, Jambo Volunteers in Kenya.
+- Maasai Good Salvage Outreach Organization

 Social Networking:

-or Facebook but please do not send the generic email request.
+Feel free to find me on LinkedIn or follow my professional page on Facebook but please do not send the generic email request.